Hi, I’m Arthur.

 I am looking for a quiet home where I can be the lazy cat I want to be most of the time, but also where I can have my crazy playful moments when I wish.
 Of course, I need humans who are looking for a cat who wants lots of love and attention too!
 But equally who are happy to give me some space when I decide that I want some ‘me’ time.

-So, if you have a home that is currently pet free and maybe you have an Arthur space waiting to be filled and lots of comfy places to sleep, please do consider me.
+So, if you have a home that is currently pet free, and maybe you have an Arthur shaped space waiting to be filled with lots of comfy places to sleep, please do consider me.
 You won’t regret it, I promise.

 Medical history…

-I am a very healthy boy though and have no other health concerns meaning I would be covered for everything else, so please don’t let this put you off!
+As my eye was completely removed, I should have no further issues in the future and as it was only the one eye affected, my other eye should still be covered under pet insurance.
+However, my carer told me to tell you that you should check this with insurance companies, as some of them may not cover me for any eye issues now.
+I am a very healthy boy though and have no other health concerns meaning I would be covered for everything else, so please don’t let this put you off giving me a home!
 As I said, hopefully I will have no more eye issues for the rest of my life.

 If you think you could offer me the home I need, please fill out an Adoption Enquiry Form.
 Please make sure you have read about all of my needs and our adoption policies before applying.